RohanGautam/cryptography_project/README.md

 sudo certbot --apache # make sure to have a domain name with a proper A-record for resolving the DNS.
 It's crypto-project.xyz here
 ```

-when setting up https, you should see something like :
+when setting up https with Let's encrypt you should see something like :

 ```
 Deploying certificate